 To put things in perspective, there are many jobs available to people who are qualified to get them, but they must actually find and obtain those jobs.
 These opportunities exist but they are not automatic.
 We have the right to be successful and prosperous, but we must act to realize that right.
 You could own land that has a fortune in gold buried in it, but if you do not dig that hole, you will never see the riches waiting below.
 Many people do not act to get their rights and, as a consequence, never get the benefits of them.

-The right to live in a safe dwelling, to be free from unlawful eviction, harassment, discrimination, retaliation etc., is available.
-However, action must be taken to protect and benefit from those rights.
+The right to live in a safe dwelling, to be free from unlawful eviction, harassment, discrimination, retaliation etc., is on the books and is therefore available to you but, action must be taken to protect and benefit from those rights.
 Without appropriate and timely action, those rights are often easily and forever lost.